Diman0/docker-citadel/examples/README.md

 ----------------------
 Creating a backup is a matter of temporarily stopping the citadel container and creating a tar archive.
 See backupContainer.sh for an example script.
 E.g.
-* docker-compose -p mail -f /scripts/docker/docker-compose.yml up -d --no-recreate --scale citadel=0 This command informs docker-compose to reduce the amount of citadel containers to 0.
+* docker-compose -p mail -f /scripts/docker/docker-compose.yml up -d --no-recreate --scale citadel=0

+This command informs docker-compose to reduce the amount of citadel containers to 0.
+Now mount the citadel data volume and create a backup using tar.

 * docker run --rm -v /backup/:/backup -v citadel-data:/usr/local/citadel/data -v citadel-alias:/usr/local/citadel/network debian:stretch "tar -cpf /backup/citadelBackup.tar.gz /usr/local/citadel/data /usr/local/citadel/network

-Mount the citadel data volume and create a backup using tar.
+Start the citadel container again.

-* docker-compose -p mail -f /scripts/docker/docker-compose.yml up -d --no-recreate --scale citadel=1 Start the citadel container again.
+* docker-compose -p mail -f /scripts/docker/docker-compose.yml up -d --no-recreate --scale citadel=1

 Note the "-d" parameter for docker-compose.
 You must specify "-d" to make sure the containers are started in the background.
 Default behaviour of docker-compose is to start in the foreground.

 Restoring a backup
 ---------------------
 Restoring your backup is a matter of extracting the tar backup archive to your data volume.
 See restoreBackupContainer.sh for an example script.

 Stop citadel.

 * docker-compose -p mail -f /scripts/docker/docker-compose.yml up -d --no-recreate --scale citadel=0